 The rule also establishes standards for ELDs.
 In order to comply with the mandate, providers are required to undergo a self-certification process and declare that their product is compliant.
 These devices are then registered with the FMCSA and the official list can be consulted in their web page.

-Drivers are also required to keep the following supporting documents in the cabin:
+Drivers are required to keep the following supporting documents in the cabin:

 - A driver’s manual with instructions on how to operate the ELD.